El-Partu/expense-tracker/readme.md

 5. Use this command to get summary of expenditure: `expense-tracker summary`
 `# Total expenses: $30`

-6. Use this command to get a summary of expenditure in a month: `expense-tracker summary --month="<Number"`
+6. Use this command to get a summary of expenditure in a month: `expense-tracker summary --month="<Number>"`
 `# Total expenses for August: $20`